The Benefits of Managing School Assets & How to Achieve Them

 Planning ahead like this can help to minimise disruption caused by faulty equipment, reduce costs caused by maintenance issues and keep the school environment safe and productive for students.

-6 Other Key Benefits of Managing School Assets
+5 Extra Benefits of Managing School Assets

 Fewer asset-related problems equate to less disruption and a more seamless learning experience for students.